 - Additional Document Info

 - View All

-The first results from a new experimental facility that combines line-imaging measurements of Raman scattering, Rayleigh scattering, and laser-induced CO fluorescence were presented.
-Simultaneous single-shot line measurements of major species, temperature, mixture fraction, and the radial component of scalar dissipation were obtained in partially premixed methane/air jet flames (25 vol % CH4, 75 vol % air.
-The laminar and turbulent flames showed a local minimum in the average scalar dissipation near the stoichiometric mixture fraction.
-In the turbulent flame, the radial component of the instantaneous scalar dissipation near the stoichiometric condition displayed a lognormal distribution at high values and an exponential distribution at low values.
-The effect of scalar dissipation on flame structure was examined, based on average species mass fractions doubly conditioned upon mixture fraction and scalar dissipation.
-The length scale of fluctuations in mixture fraction in the turbulent reaction zone was derived from the measured single-shot radial profiles at each stream-wise location.
-The length scale for fluctuations in scalar dissipation was < 1 mm of the measured stream-wise locations in the turbulent flame.
-Original is an abstract.
+This paper describes the first results from a new experimental facility that combines line-imaging measurements of Raman scattering, Rayleigh scattering, and laser-induced CO fluorescence.
+Simultaneous single-shot line measurements of major species, temperature, mixture fraction, and the radial component of scalar dissipation are obtained in partially premixed methane/air jet flames (25% CH4, 75% air, by volume).
+The experimental setup and methods of data analysis are described.
+Results from a laminar jet flame and a piloted turbulent flame (Sandia flame D) are presented.
+The laminar and turbulent flames both show a local minimum in the average scalar dissipation near the stoichiometric mixture fraction.
+In the turbulent flame, the radial component of the instantaneous scalar dissipation near the stoichiometric condition displays a log-normal distribution at high values and an exponential distribution at low values.
+This is attributed to variation in the orientation of the three-dimensional mixture fraction gradient relative to the one-dimensional measurement.
+The effect of scalar dissipation on flame structure is examined, based on average species mass fractions doubly conditioned upon mixture fraction and scalar dissipation.
+The length scale of fluctuations in mixture fraction in the turbulent reaction zone is derived from the measured single-shot radial profiles at each streamwise location.
+This macro length scale is well resolved by the present methods, shows correlation over radial distances of a few millimeters, and grows with streamwise distance as the jet flame spreads.
+The length scale for fluctuations in scalar dissipation is less than 1 mm at each of the measured streamwise locations in the turbulent flame.

 author list (cited authors)